canincarlos/LastCatStanding/README.md

 As mentioned, Bootstrap is boilerplate basic; easy to get an idea of what you're building.
 Tailwind allows you to fine-tune via class names as you go though!

-As well, the ability to create a configuration file that can be carried from one project to the next is very appealing.
+As well, Tailwind's ability to create a configuration file that can be carried from one project to the next is very appealing.

 ### More Info on Screen Size Complications